Prepare Your Combined Data in a Recipe

 Your recipe has columns that you don’t need.
 For example, it’s unlikely that any one would ever want to analyze account IDs.
 And many columns that you might want to keep have unfriendly names.
 AccountId.BillingCountry, anyone?

 Use the Columns tab for an uncluttered place to drop columns and change labels.

 - Click the Columns tab.
 Let's drop some columns from the recipe so they don't appear in the final dataset.

-Tip: Instead of creating a separate Drop Columns transformation for each column, use Cmd+click for MacOS or Ctrl+click for Windows to select multiple columns, and then apply a single Drop Columns transformation.
+Tip: Instead of manually entering multiple columns in the Drop Columns transformation, you can select multiple columns on the Columns tab using Cmd+click for MacOS or Ctrl+click for Windows, and then apply the Drop Columns transformation.

-- Select the AccountId.Name column, click , change the label to Account Name, and click Apply.
+- In the Columns tab, select the AccountId.Name column, click to edit attributes, change the label to Account Name, and click Apply.

 - Repeat step 4 to change these column labels as well.